Vodrech/ComeonTestSuite/README.md

 After each test either a ('.') or a ('E') are displayed to show if the test ERROR or PASS.
 E = ERROR
 . = PASS

+#### Executing Non-Headless browser tests:
+Non Headless browser tests can be executed the same way as headless browser tests, the only difference is that no server/node are needed and can be executed directly.
+> Note: Only if the correct webdriver are placed in the Webdriver folder.

+##### Changes that has to be made:
+The changes that has to be made before the execution are:

+Editing the HajperTestSuite and SnabbareTestSuite function usage on every test:

+active_session = selenium_session.load_page()

+TO

+active_session = selenium_session.load_page2()

 <!-- Markdown link & img dfn's -->
 [npm-image]: https://img.shields.io/badge/version-v1.0-brightgreen